Trust Your Readers

 Trust in your readers as they trust in you, and all will be well.

-Come back next week, when we'll look at how SDT relates the visible and invisible elements of your story.
+Come back next week, when we'll look at how SDT connects the visible and invisible elements of your story.